brontosaurusrex/brontosaurusrex.github.io/_posts/2018-04-09-bluepillx.md

 Magic bg color: #0D314D.

+p.s.
+It could be Solaranite (a sort of sun-driven bomb) instead of bluepill.

 > The red pill and its opposite, the blue pill, are a popular cultural meme representing the choice between:
 >    Knowledge, freedom, adversity and the brutal truth of reality (red pill)
 >    Falsehood, security, happiness and the blissful ignorance of illusion (blue pill)